 The Housing Authority assists families with disabilities in locating accessible units by making available a currant listing of accessible units known to the Housing Authority.
+The Housing Authority may on a case by case basis assist non-disabled families with relocating or finding a new unit if HAP is abated.
 Families may apply for security deposit assistance and if eligible, will be required to adhere to the applicable jurisdictions' security deposit program requirements.